woman holds her heart in meditation

 Risk factors for heart disease

-There are many risk factors that can increase the likelihood of developing heart disease, including:
+Many risk factors can increase the likelihood of developing heart disease, including:

-- Ethnicity: Certain ethnic groups are at higher risk, such as African Americans, who have a higher risk of high blood pressure and South Asians, who have a higher risk for heart disease.
+• Ethnicity: Certain groups are at higher risk, such as African Americans, who have a higher risk of high blood pressure and South Asians, who have a higher risk for heart disease.

-Understanding these aspects of heart health is crucial for prevention and management strategies.
-Preventative care such as regular check-ups, a health-focused lifestyle, and managing risk factors can help maintain heart health and prevent cardiovascular diseases.
+Understanding these aspects of heart health is crucial for helping you manage your health.
+Preventive care such as regular check-ups, a health-focused lifestyle, and managing risk factors can help maintain heart health and prevent cardiovascular diseases.

 Read more